Archive of Our Own

 Your donation supports the OTW’s operations and its projects.
 We’re an all-volunteer organization, so the bulk of our expenses goes towards our projects’ upkeep.

 To learn more about our recent expenses and prospective budget, check out the following:

 - Recent budget posts, with information on expenses and goals;

 - Our Annual Reports, which include balance sheets for the last fiscal year and information on our projects’ progress;

 If you have any more questions, please contact the Development & Membership team.

 There’s currently no way of earmarking donations for a single OTW project or expense.
 There are several expenses that are non-project-specific and related to the organisation as a whole: for instance, the software that our volunteers use to host meetings and make plans; the server hosting that works for both our internal documentation and AO3 content; and the firewall that protects Fanlore, the Archive and our internal storage.
 Donations go towards the upkeep of all these and other OTW projects.

 Yes!
-Please contact the Development & Membership team, let us know which gift you’d like, and when you reach that donation total, we’ll send it to you.
+Please contact the Development & Membership team and let us know which gift you’d like.
+When you reach that donation total, we’ll send the gift to you.

 Visit our Recurring Donations form to make a recurring donation.

 If you select the membership option, recurring donations will count towards membership.